-At Side Dish, I was fascinated with the baklava desserts offered and that's what I should have picked up instead of one of their traditional dishes.
+At Side Dish, I was fascinated with the baklava desserts offered and that’s what I should have picked up instead of one of their traditional dishes.
 As colourful as it was, I wondered where did the flavour go?
 I have to agree with what another fellow blogger, Your Restaurant Sucks, wrote about the quality of service and the food.
 As colourful and simple as my dish was, I wondered where did the flavour go?
 Was the pomegranate fruit forgotten or the sumac spice not applied?

-J: Looking at Ed's dish, the kabobs looked as about exotic as National Geographic cut-outs on the wall of an office cubicle.
+J: The kabobs looked as about exotic as National Geographic cut-outs on the wall of an office cubicle.
 The kebabs were processed lines of meat.
 I couldn't laugh, my meal faired no better.

 E: At least James' meal looked like it should belong in a garden, which might be true to the region back when its known as one of the possible locations for the fabled Garden of Eden.
 The multicolored saffron rice made for a nice presentation.
 All I got were specs of orange than an all out green and red.

 J: The chef's specialty was a chicken leg cooked in tomato saffron and lime.
 I couldn't taste anything but the tomato sadly.
 I was given the heated tomato sauce in a side dish.
 I poured it liberally over the saffron rice to take away the dry taste.
 It helped slightly.

 And I consider a salad something a little more than two pieces of tomato and cucumber on two leaves of lettuce.
 That's more suited as a salad for Peter Rabbit.

 J: The Side Dish is a cozy and clean restaurant.
 For me, that's important but foodwise, they haven't convinced me to make a return visit.
-Maybe if they start by presenting an appetizing kebab, this place would feel less westernized.
+Maybe if they start by presenting an appetizing kebab, this place would feel different.

 3 Blokes out of 5